-Responsibility for safety rests with the organiser but the council and its partners have a duty to ensure all relevant health & safety guidance is followed, including the preparation of full risk assessments and method statements.
+Responsibility for safety rests with the event organiser but the Council and its partners have a duty to ensure that all relevant health & safety guidance is followed, including the preparation of a full risk assessment/s, event safety management plan (ESMP) and method statement/s.
 The first priority of all involved in managing events must be human safety.
 Every event should have a designated safety officer.

-Role of the Event Organiser and their obligations
+The role of the Event Organiser and their obligations

-- Provide complete and accurate event documentation within the required timeframes and respond promptly to any queries raised by the Council or member of the Croydon SAG. - Ensure that any information given on behalf of the organisation they represent is accurate and that they have the legal authority to enter agreements on behalf of that organisation or have the delegated legal authority. - Ensure appropriate insurance and liability cover is in place. - Permissions, licences and safety documentation must be sought well in advance, in accordance with the timetables set out in the more detailed guidelines that will be found on the website. - The event organiser should ensure the event is run according to the submitted plans.
+- Provide complete and accurate event documentation within the required timeframes and respond promptly to any queries raised by the Council or member of the Croydon SAG. - Ensure that any information given on behalf of the organisation they represent is accurate and that they have the legal authority to enter agreements on behalf of that organisation or have the delegated legal authority. - Ensure appropriate insurance and liability cover is in place. - Permissions, licences and safety documentation must be sought well in advance, in accordance with the timetables set out in the more detailed guidelines that will be found on the Croydon Council events webpage. - The event organiser should ensure the event is run according to the submitted plans.